CESSProject/doc-v2/introduction/what-is-cess.md

-Cumulus Encrypted Storage System (**CESS**) is a blockchain-powered decentralized storage and CDN infrastructure for web3, designed to support large-scale commercial enterprises.
-Offering the most optimal Web3 solution for storing and retrieving high-frequency dynamic data, CESS reshapes the value distribution and circulation of data assets whilst ensuring data sovereignty and complete user privacy.
+Cumulus Encrypted Storage System (**CESS**) is a blockchain-powered decentralized storage and CDN infrastructure for Web3, designed to support large-scale commercial enterprises.
+CESS reshapes the value distribution and circulation of data assets whilst ensuring data sovereignty and user privacy, offering the most optimal Web3 solution for storing and retrieving high-frequency dynamic data.

 Our vision is to create a secure, transparent, and high-throughput decentralized value network.